Configuring TCP Routing in PAS

 TCP Routing enables applications and services to be run on PCF that require inbound requests on non-HTTP protocols.
 Before enabling TCP Routing, review the Pre-Deployment Steps that describe required networking infrastructure changes.

-For TCP Routing Ports, enter a single port or a range of ports for the load balancer to forward to.
-This field does not accept a comma-delimited list.
-If you configured AWS for PCF manually, enter
+- For TCP Routing Ports, enter a single port or a range of ports for the load balancer to forward to.
+These are the same ports that you configured in the Pre-Deployment Steps of the Enabling TCP Routing topic.

 - To support multiple TCP routes, Pivotal recommends allocating multiple ports.